top of page

 SheJumps Into the Canyon 2019, Photos by John Shafer

 In 2015, SheJumps partnered with Hartland Community 4 Youth and Families (HC4YF), an after-school and family-services organization on the west side of Salt Lake City.
-“This organization works with immigrant and refugee families, and many of the girls in the program said they wanted to try other activities besides soccer,” stated Smallwood.
-“We started organizing more events with HC4YF in summer of 2015, and then eventually the girls (28 plus eight moms) came skiing with us at Alta in March 2016!”
+The organization works with immigrant and refugee families for after school-activities.

 bottom of page